IAKarampinis/MSc_Data_Science_Projects/README.md

-# MSc_Data_Science_Projects
+# M.Sc.
+Data Science Projects

-Projects carried out in the duration of my MSc in Data Science.
+Here I have posted the more involved projects I have carried out so far during my studies for the [M.Sc. in Data Science](https://datascience.aueb.gr/).